Worldwide Guide to Women in Leadership

 Vice-President of the Municipal Council of Montana in Sofia. (b.
 1967-).

-PM For the National Movement Simoen II until 2000.
+MPFor the National Movement Simoen II until 2000.
+Appointed ambassador to Croatia in 2012.

 Civil servant.